kubevela/kubevela.github.io/docs/end-user/traits/rollout.md

 Any rollback operation in middle of a runningWorkflow will rollback to the latest succeeded revision of this application.
 So, if you deploy a successful `v1` and upgrade to `v2`, but this version didn't succeed while you continue to upgrade to `v3`.
 The rollback of `v3` will automatically to `v1`, because release `v2` is not a succeeded one.

-## Perform canary rollout process on velaUX
+## Perform canary rollout process on VelaUX

 You can also execute a Canary Rollout process on VelaUX.